V-Sekai/manuals/features/play_latest.md

 Instructions last checked 2022-10-17.

+> Alpha software may not contain all of the features that are planned for the final version.

 Our V-Sekai CI is located at [ci.v-sekai.cloud/](https://ci.v-sekai.cloud) - you must use Guest to login, since GitLab is admin-only.

 Here are links to each of the latest jobs.
 Generally, you will want to click the Artifacts tab from each of these to download things.